goeh/grails-selection-ldap/README.md

-# Grails LDAP Selection Plugin
+#LDAP provider for the Selection Plugin

 ##This plugin adds LDAP search features to the Grails Selection plugin.